Reaching the 15% with the Highest Needs

 The Mason Curve was created using de-identified data from the Integrated Data Infrastructure, a linked data environment maintained by Statistics NZ that maps the journeys of most New Zealanders through many government services throughout their lives.

 Each point on the line represents a person, and the height of the line shows the amount of interaction they have over their lifetime with social services funded by the government such as health, justice and welfare, in dollar terms.
-You can see that the 15% of New Zealanders with the highest support needs use 50% of government services (the blue area).
+You can see that the 15% of New Zealanders with the highest support needs use 50% of government services (the dark area).
 The other 85% of New Zealanders use the other half.

 This is backed up by the public data.

 Additionally, the pattern of need was mirrored in our recent 'Charitable Sector Insights' report co-produced with Jarden, that analysed the impact of 108 programmes measured through our GoodMeasure tool.
-The analysis showed that 13% of people, receive 73% of the investment.
+The analysis showed that 13% of people receive 73% of the investment.

 The most visible evidence of this is those most in need struggling to engage with mainstream services, or engaging only at the point of crisis.